bluekvirus/Stage.js/implementation/HOWTO.md

 You can always use this distribution for prototyping your next product concept, or to keep your project core up-to-date.

-**Note**: The release-pack distribution is what you will get from the bower package manager when using the `bower install/update stage.js` command.
+**Note**: The release-pack distribution is what you will get from the bower package manager when using the `bower install/update stage` command.

 ###Quick steps
 Here is the recommended **workflow**.
 You should follow the steps each time you want to start a new project with *Stage.js*.
-We assume that you have downloaded the *Stage.js* project-kit now and extracted to your project folder of choice.

 ####Let's start (preparation)
+Download the *Stage.js* [project-kit](static/resource/default/download/stagejs-starter-kit.tar.gz) and extract its content to your project folder of choice.

-Open up your console/terminal on your OS and do the following:
+Under your project folder, open up console/terminal on your OS and do the following:
 * Under the `/tools` folder run
 ```
 npm install